 Anyone heard ‘the word’ yet?
 On TV?
 On the radio?
 Always ahead of the game where Christmas is concerned, Quattro kitchens have been buzzing with the C word for weeks.
 As far as we’re concerned, the day we hit November, bringing a bit of Christmas cheer to the office is far from a crime.
 In fact, this year we should have started celebrating around March, if you ask us.

-Sadly, the global pandemic is still in full swing but luckily for us, time stops for no virus.
-Christmas is still coming and November 22nd is a good enough excuse for us to start preparing.
+Christmas is coming and November 22nd is a good enough excuse for us to start preparing.
 What’s special about that date?
 It’s Stir Up Sunday – traditionally the day you start making your Christmas pudding.
-As we’re all planning for much smaller Covid-adapted Yuletide celebrations than usual, we encourage you not to scrimp on the most important part of the meal.
+As we’re all beginning to plan our Yuletide celebrations, we encourage you not to scrimp on the most important part of the meal.
 For 6, 60 or 600 guests, Christmas lunch simply isn’t Christmas lunch without the star of the show.
 Place your puddings table-centre and let the celebrations begin!